12 min read

 Poland: KSeF

 Poland's KSeF (Krajowy System e-Faktur) is a centralized national e-invoicing system.
-All B2B invoices must be issued through KSeF in a structured XML format.
-Mandatory for large taxpayers from February 2026 and for all VAT-registered businesses from April 2026.
-The KSeF assigns a unique identifier to each invoice and makes it available to both parties and the tax authority in real time.
+All B2B invoices in scope must be issued through KSeF in the FA(3) XML format.
+The mandate went live for large taxpayers (2024 sales above PLN 200 million) on 1 February 2026, extended to all other established taxpayers on 1 April 2026, and reaches micro-enterprises on 1 January 2027.
+KSeF assigns a unique reference number (KSeF ID) to each invoice and exposes it to both parties and the tax authority in real time.
+Penalties are paused through 31 December 2026.
+For the deep dive on FA(3), the offline modes, the nonresident fixed-establishment rule, and the action checklist, see our 2026 KSeF guide.

 India: IRP and QR codes